zhubiii/pongBot/README.md

 ### End Effector
 -  The end effector is a two piece 3-D printed paddle that attaches to a motor for angle control

+## Problems Encountered!
+- WOBBLE
+  - There is a lot of wobble in the first fully assembled test run.
+The turntable and second-level base (base2) are the source of a lot of instability in the system.
+The shaft of the motor is much smaller than the diameter of the turntable which causes wobbling.
+Additionally, base2 has a "trampoline" effect
+  - Going to double the thickness of base2 and the turntable, and also look into designing ball-bearing support beams for the turntable.
+Will likely shift from ABS to PLA filament for these because PLA has higher rigidity

 ## TODO
 - [x] Find cool project
 - [x] Design crude sketch, specifying DOF, # of links, actuators, and end effector